delmoonkarn/MReader/README.md

 - **Recursive library scan.** Pick any root folder; every subdirectory containing images becomes a browsable chapter.
 Folder hierarchies of arbitrary depth are supported, with breadcrumb navigation.
 - **Cover bubble-up.** Each folder shows the first naturally-sorted image as its cover.
 Parent folders that contain no direct images inherit the cover of their first child, recursively.
 - **XMP tag integration.** Reads the Windows "Tags" field (XMP `dc:subject`) embedded in JPEG covers, exposes those tags as filter chips, and writes back to the same field on save.
+Tag editing lives in the folder view — type freely, or pick from a searchable dropdown of existing tags.
 Non-JPEG covers (PNG, WebP, GIF, BMP, AVIF) are automatically re-encoded to JPEG before the first tag write.
 - **Search and filter.** Full-text search on folder names, multi-tag include filter with searchable dropdown, minimum-pages filter (counts direct images only, ignoring subfolder contents), and a random-folder picker that respects the active filters.
 - **Sortable.** Sort by name, last-modified date, or page count, ascending or descending.
 Preference persists across launches.
 - **Reader.** Three modes — single page, two-page spread (flush, no gutter), and vertical scroll.
 Keyboard shortcuts (`A`/`D` or `←`/`→` to flip, `V` to cycle modes, `F11` to toggle fullscreen, `Esc` to exit).
 Jump-to-page dropdown.
 In fullscreen, the chrome auto-hides and reappears when the mouse approaches the top of the window.